Mid-2026: The second-half setup

 We’re here for you

-If you don't have a financial advisor, we invite you to meet with an Edward Jones financial advisor to explore how to piece together your investments with purpose, resilience and a forward-looking, opportunistic mindset.
+If you don't have a financial advisor, we invite you to meet with an Edward Jones financial advisor for a mid-year portfolio check-up, exploring how you might update the positioning of your portfolio to set up for the year's second half.

 Strategic portfolio guidance